lafrenierejm/emacs-linux.nix/readme.md

 - TODO: add details

 ## Note to self

-- I've explicitly overridden `configureFlags`.
-The `--disable-build-details` flag just makes the build slightly more reproducible.
-I could probably stick with defaults instead.
-- I'm not sure if I need so many CFLAGS... `CFLAGS='-O2 -march=native'` is probably fine.
-- Both of the above are to make it more like what I do without nix:

 Without nix, I usually configure like this for a wayland build:
 ```